Nature versus nurture

-Nature versus nurture is a long-standing debate in biology and society about the relative influence on human beings of their genetic inheritance or biology (nature) and the environmental conditions of their development (nurture).
+Nature versus nurture is a long-standing debate in biology and society about the relative influence on human behavior of their genetic inheritance or biology (nature) and the environmental conditions of their development (nurture).
 Nature is what people think of as pre-wiring and is influenced by genetic inheritance and other biological factors.
-Nurture is generally taken as the influence of external factors after conception e.g. the product of exposure, experience and learning on an individual.
+Nurture is generally taken as the influence of external factors after conception e.g. the product of exposure, experience, and learning on an individual.

 The phrase in its modern sense was popularized by the Victorian polymath Francis Galton, the modern founder of eugenics and behavioral genetics when he was discussing the influence of heredity and environment on social advancement.
 Galton was influenced by On the Origin of Species written by his half-cousin, the evolutionary biologist Charles Darwin.
 The complementary combination of the two concepts is an ancient concept (ἁπό φύσεως καὶ εὐτροφίας).

 The view that humans acquire all or almost all their behavioral traits from "nurture" was termed tabula rasa ('blank tablet, slate') by John Locke in 1690.
 A blank slate view (sometimes termed blank-slatism) in human developmental psychology, which assumes that human behavioral traits develop almost exclusively from environmental influences, was widely held during much of the 20th century.
 The debate between "blank-slate" denial of the influence of heritability, and the view admitting both environmental and heritable traits, was at the core of an ideological dispute over research agendas throughout the second half of the 20th century.

 Today, the idea of a strong dichotomy of nature versus nurture is generally considered to have limited relevance.
 Both "nature" and "nurture" factors have been found to contribute substantially, often in an inextricable manner, to many processes studied by biologists, psychologists and anthropologists.
 Feedback loops have been found in which nature and nurture influence one another constantly, as seen in self-domestication.
 In ecology and behavioral genetics, researchers posit that nurture has an essential influence on the nature of an individual.
 Similarly in other fields, the dividing line between an inherited and an acquired trait has become unclear, as in epigenetics and fetal development.